 Guide: how to get an SSL certificate in six steps

 Whether you’re running a simple website, an online shop or a customer portal, SSL certificates are a must.
 After all, SSL encryption protects your site against hacking attacks, ensures customer data is secure and improves your Google ranking.
 How can you secure your website using SSL certificates?
-Check out our six-step guide.Online shop
+Check out our six-step guide.To the online shop

 Step 1: Order certificates